jamesderlin/dartbag/README.md

 * `List.sortWithAsyncKey` is a version of `sortWithKey` that allows the sort key to be computed asynchronously.

+* `ComparableWrapper` wraps a value in a [Comparable] interface with a specified comparison function.

 * `compareIterables` compares two `Iterable`s in a manner similar to string comparison.